Corbyn says ‘vile’ anti-Semitism has no place in his party

 “There is no place whatsoever for anti-Semitism in our society, our country or in my party, and there never will be so long as I’m leader of the party.

-“And since I become leader of the party, the party has adopted processes that didn’t exit before, has had a disciplinary process that didn’t exist before.
+“And since I became leader of the party, the party has adopted processes that didn’t exist before, has had a disciplinary process that didn’t exist before.
 And when people commit anti-Semitic acts they are brought to book, and if necessary expelled from the party or suspended or asked to be educated better about it.”

 A number of MPs who have left Labour since Mr Corbyn became leader in 2015 have cited his handling of allegations of anti-Semitism.
 Jewish MPs including Luciana Berger, who is now a Liberal Democrat, and Ruth Smeeth have suffered sustained anti-Semitic abuse, often from people claiming to be supporters of Mr Corbyn.